Sunilyogi333/Sunilyogi333/README.md

 <h1 align="center">Hello there 🙂 !</h1>
 <h3 align="center">Myself Sunil Nath.
 I am pursuing Bachelor in IT Engineering at NCIT.</h3>

-- 🌱 I’m currently learning CSS/JS and linux shell
+- 🌱 Currently, I'm enhancing my skills on CSS/JS and linux shell

 - 💬 Ask me about: still learning daily but we can discuss ideas regarding Linux shell and web development...